LuanEdCosta/pachyderm-study-notes/README.md

 ## :thinking: Necessary Knowledge

-- Basic of Terminal commands or `Copy` and `Paste` :laughing:
+- Basic of Terminal commands or `Copy` and `Paste` :laughing:.
-- Docker
+- Docker.
 - Minikube or Kind to run locally.
 For production you need to know how to use Kubernetes.

 ## :rocket: Setup Local Environment